 - Which carrier partners are supported in that country?

-- International numbers for voicemail and customer support.
+- What are the international numbers for voicemail and customer support?

 Tips when traveling internationally